Seo Tips

 Q: How do I create internal links on a website that is not a blog?

-A: Like with any website, you need to write about content on a particular topic and add the links in the text you write.
+A: Like any website, you must write about content on a particular topic and add the links in your text.
 Make sure to write about the issues that

 Top 8 Myths About Internal Links for Seo